 Admittedly, essential oils are fragile and may lose some of their scent.
 This is both a bad thing and a good thing.
 It’s bad because the scent can/may fade from the bar over time, but it’s good because when using the soap it doesn’t leave an over-powering scent on your skin that might interfere with perfumes/colognes.
 I like to think of the scent in my soap as being therapeutic while you’re actually using it (I’m not sure if I’m allowed to use the word therapeutic, but I’m gonna).
 Lavender soap before bedtime can be relaxing, citrus soap in the morning can be uplifting.
 Is that a guarantee?
 Nope, but it's tried and true.
 Do these scents always work for everyone?
 Nope, we are all made differently.

 The first time I saw someone add silk to their lye solution I thought I had misunderstood what they said.
 Once I looked up the benefits of adding silk to handmade soap, I really wanted to try it.
 Just a tiny bit adds a silky feel to the soap, it makes it a bit shinier too.
 I purchase my silk from Brambleberry and it is cruelty-free, the fibers are collected from the cocoons after the silk worms have emerged.
-I’m not sure I will continue to use the silk, still debating.

 I will always list every ingredient I use on each bar and in each description on my website.
 Please, please read them carefully to look for anything you may be allergic to or may irritate your skin.
 While I do wash all my utensils very thoroughly between each batch, I do use the same utensils for all the soap I make.
 It’s like the peanut warning stickers on labels letting people know that while a particular item does not contain peanuts, it was manufactured in a place that uses peanuts for other things.